mike-sole/machine-learning-building-blocks/_posts/2024-04-24-2_matrix_multiplication.md

 40 & 132 & 54
  \end{bmatrix}$$

 Adding row and column labels help with interpreting the movie rating results.
-We can see that the most recommended film for Mike is Movie A and the most recommended movie for Sienna is movie B:
+We can see that the most recommended movie for Mike is Movie A and the most recommended movie for Sienna is movie B:

 |        | Movie A | Movie B | Movie C |
 |--------|---------|---------|---------|